input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 the effect of immediately updating the download links on [The Daedalus Wallet download page](https://daedaluswallet.io/#download).

-## 6. Propose the update and vote in favor using majority stake
+## 7. Propose the update and vote in favor using majority stake

-Find the IP address of a *privileged relay* with `io info`.
+Find the private IP address of a *core node*.
 This is normally private info so don't leak it.

+On the deployer, but in a different shell than the one planned to execute the proposal on, open a tunnel to the core node, port 3000 from the deployer with the following command:

+`nixops ssh -d $CLUSTER $CORENAME -L 3000:$CORE_INTERNAL_IP:3000`

+Then, execute the update proposal from the original shell

-    io -c NETWORK.yaml update-proposal submit DATE --relay-ip 1.2.3.4 [--without-linux] [--without-macos] [--without-windows]
+    io -c NETWORK.yaml update-proposal submit DATE --relay-ip 127.0.0.1 [--without-linux] [--without-macos] [--without-windows]

+Exit the ssh session in the other shell once the proposal update has been submitted successfully to end the ssh tunnel to the core node.

 **Updated 2018-12-17**
 By default, installers will be proposed for Linux, Windows and macOS.